tml/cadmus/src/Chapter-2/Part VII: Exercises.md

 ### Ex 1
 Create the following window without using panels:

 ### Ex 2
-Create the same window but this time use panels
+Create the same window but this time use panels:

 ### Ex 3
 Create the following window: